Schneider National Truck Accident Lawyers

 In addition to those violations, Schneider National was involved in 1,025 crashes that caused 414 injuries and killed 47 people.
 Unfortunately, statistics like these aren't uncommon.
 Commercial trucks make up less than 5 percent of the vehicles on the road but are involved in 11 percent of highway fatalities.
 Our Schneider National truck accident lawyers want to shine a light on the carrier practices that make the roads less safe—and hold trucking companies accountable on behalf of the people they hurt.

 Arnold & Itkin LLP has won billions for our clients by investigating and litigating accidents.
-If you were injured in a truck accident, call (888) 493-1629 to review your options for free with an attorney.
+If you were injured in a truck accident, call (888) 493-1629 to review your options for free.

 Why Trucking Accidents Are Happening More Often

 According to FMCSA data, at least 1 in 7 large truck crashes are directly caused by fatigue.
 However, experts believe the data is misleading—they think even more accidents are caused by fatigue, but truckers don't self-report how much sleep they've gotten during an accident investigation.
 Even more crashes (1 in 4) occur when a driver has been operating for 17 hours straight or longer—despite the fact that truckers are only allowed to work 14 hours a day maximum.
 Even then, drivers are only allowed to spend 11 hours of their workday driving.

 Truck accidents often cause catastrophic injuries like:

 - Post-traumatic stress disorder